-Being successful in college requires a great deal of your time and energy but being successful also means having a life—being well rounded.
-How then can you evaluate your schedule to ensure you stay on track, effectively managing your time and priorities?
-In this workshop we will share tools to help you become a master of time management.
+Being successful in college requires a great deal of your time and energy, but being successful also means having a life and being well rounded.
+How then can you evaluate your schedule to ensure you stay on track, while managing your time and priorities?
+In this workshop we will share tools to help you improve your time management skills.

 How to Pick a Career You Really Like

-Knowing your interests and kinds of things you like to do can help you to find work environments and careers that are good matches for you.
+Knowing your interests and things you like to do can help guide you in finding work environments and careers that are a good match.
 In this session you will play an interactive game called the Holland Party Game.
 After playing the game, you will review occupations that fall in your three highest interest categories.
 This can help you make more informed decisions about the kind of work that you will find fulfilling.